Diptera-ai/LarvaeDispenser/README.md

    2. Connect the bottle to the system, make sure it is closed tightly.
    3. Place the larvae collecting cup.
    4. With the bottle and cup in place, open the LarvaeDispenser program (double-click the icon on the desktop).\
+   Upon start-up, the program tries to update itself so try to make sure there is **internet connection**.
-   Upon start-up, the bottle will be pressurised and initial calibration will take place - the **calibration** button will show green while calibration is still ongoing.
+      Once up and running, the bottle will be pressurised and initial calibration will take place - the **calibration** button will show green while calibration is still ongoing.
 See screenshot below.\
    During the calibration, the system fills its tubes with water from the bottle.
 A small amount will be poured to the cup, remember to empty it before starting any count.

    <br/>